mdestombes/minecraft_ftbrev_server/README.md

 `docker run -it -p 25565:25565 -p 8123:8123 -e EULA=true -e DIFFICULTY=2 -e MOTD="A specific welcome message" -e SPAWN_ANIMALS=false --name minecraf_server mdestombes/minecraft_ftbrev_server`

 This container will attempt to generate a `server.properties` file if one does not already exist.
 If you would like to use the configuration tool, be sure that you are not providing a configuration file or that you also set `FORCE_CONFIG=true` in the environment variables.

+### Activation of Dynmap

+You should be able to active Dynmap mod, or others, by setting "YES" to linked enviroment variable, as:

+`docker run -it -p 25565:25565 -p 8123:8123 -e EULA=true -e WITH_DYNMAP="YES" --name minecraf_server mdestombes/minecraft_ftbrev_server`

+/!\ Dynmap mod need another open port.

 ### Environment Files